allenporter/python-roborock/roborock/devices/README.md

 ## Home Data

 The `HomeData` includes information about the various devices in the home.
-We use `v3`.
+We use `v3` and it is notable that if devices don't show up in the `home_data` response it is likely that a newer version of the API should be used.

 - `products`: This is a list of all of the products you have on your account.
 These objects are always the same (i.e. a s7 maxv is always the exact same.)
   - It only shows the products for devices available on your account